BunnyNabbit/voxel-telephone/astro-website/src/help/es/gameplay/cmd-finish.md

 ---
 title: "/finish"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/finish` command marks a turn as finished and exits back to hub."
+summary: "Marks a turn as finished and exits back to hub."
 ---

 # /finish